mthuurne/retroasm/docs/instruction-set.md

 The mnemonic `ld b,h` is matched by the first entry (`D` matching `b` and `S` matching `h`), while `ld b,12` is matched by the second entry (`D` matching `b` and `N` matching `12`).

-The mnemonic base can be empty if you want to define separate instructions in a single instruciton block.
+The mnemonic base can be empty if you want to define separate instructions in a single instruction block.
 For example, these are definitions for the 6502 instructions that set and clear flags:

     instr
     %000;%110;%00       . clc       . c := 0